 On my first visit to Oxford, I brought home the most British albums I could find at HMV.
 The Kooks, Lily Allen, and Kate Nash became the music behind my study montage, eventually bringing me back.

 When I moved to the UK, I gave digital music a proper go.

-Overwhelmed, I did what I could to emulate the feeling of a stack of CDs.
-Dreaming of Newbury Comics, I organised my playlists into albums.
+Overwhelmed, I strived to emulate the feeling of a stack of CDs within the platform.
+Dreaming of Newbury Comics, I organised my digital playlists by album.

 Back to the present, I still use Spotify like this.
 But with my new record player, I’m determined, one album at a time, to bring back the stack.

 On our road trip, we drove to the Highlands, arriving in time to prepare dinner.
 I’m still learning to enjoy cooking, but one thing is for certain: the first step of any recipe is to select a soundtrack.